Why is the NHS so slow at tackling racism?

 “I was completely down to be honest – really stressed.
 Because you have to go home and you also have to explain to your family.”

 The tribunal regarded the nature of Tchamba’s sacking as an “extraordinary event” that “offends the basic principles of natural justice as they have long been observed in the employment context”.

 Although the tribunal found Tchamba partially contributed to his dismissal, they ruled direct discrimination on the manner in which the NHS sacked him, saying: “The Respondent [the Whittington Hospital NHS Trust] has not dismissed any other employee in such a manner, giving no notice of issue, giving no right to state a case and maintaining there was no right of appeal.
 The Claimant is black…it would be unlikely for a white employee with the same length of service, even with identical behavioural concerns, to be summarily dismissed in that manner.”
-They awarded him almost £37,000.
 He now works for a different NHS trust.

 A spokesperson for the Whittington Health NHS Trust said: "While Mr Tchamba raised nine allegations of race discrimination, these were all dismissed by the Employment Tribunal between 2016 and 2017 save for the allegation relating to the manner of Mr Tchamba’s dismissal.
 This was the only element of discrimination found in the case and we were not able to prove that the process applied in dismissing was non-discriminatory.

 “We have always taken an active approach to tackle any evidence of racism at our trust and we have recently become the first trust in London to sign up to and undertake the NHS Workforce Race Equality Standards (WRES) Culture Change Programme.
 Prior to this, we completed an Independent Culture Review in 2018 specifically looking at bullying and harassment and our ongoing workplace culture programme is well underway."